Tennessee Ghosts and Legends

 In one such tale, a Chattanooga teenager in the late 50s/early 60s took a shortcut through the park on a foggy and drizzling night while on his way to pick up his date from her house in Georgia.
 The young man stated the fog and rain made it difficult to see, but in the distance, he saw incredibly bright green headlights coming toward him in the fog.
 He didn’t think anything of it at first, other than he had never seen a car with green headlights before until he realized they were not headlights at all, but the eyes of something running toward his car in the middle of the road.
 He swerved off the road and hit a tree trying to avoid the collision.
 As he lay there in the front seat, the eyes stared at him from a distance through the cracked windshield, unblinking and circling the wreck for several minutes while making a terrible moaning sound.
 Suddenly, the creature leapt onto the crumpled hood of his wrecked truck giving the injured driver a close up view of his stalker.
 He described it as hunched over with long, dark and stringy hair past its waist and a large jaw with sharp fangs jutting out.
 It watched him for a long while with those glowing green eyes until another approaching car scared it off.
 When the park rangers found him and his wrecked car, they dismissed his claim as a severe bump on the head and a hallucination.
 Of all the accounts, this one is difficult to determine if it is true or not.

-A more modern encounter involves a Park Ranger named Edward Tinney, a 17-year veteran park historian at Chickamauga, who claims a close encounter with Old Green Eyes, or something similar to him.
+A more modern encounter involves a Park Ranger named Edward Tinney, a 31-year veteran park historian at Chickamauga, who claims a close encounter with Old Green Eyes, or something similar to him in 1976.
 He claims that the ‘Green Eyes’ spectre is a soldier who lost his head to a cannonball and his phantom head is searching the battlefield for his body, but that other ghosts are known to roam the grounds.
-During a Civil War reenactment event, Tinney and a fellow ranger took up a patrol of the park on foot near where the reenactors were camped at around 4am.
+During a Civil War reenactment event, Tinney and a fellow ranger took up a patrol of the park on foot near Glen Kelly Road where the reenactors were camped at around 4am.
 After crossing an intersection within the pitch-black park, a tall dark figure appeared at the end of the road and started toward them aggressively.
 He described it as being over six feet tall and wearing a long black riding cloak with black stringy hair.
 They stopped and watched as the man approached and came very close to where they stood.
 It looked up at him with not green, but dark glistening eyes and a feral-looking grin.
 As quickly as it approached them, it disappeared as car lights in the distance started up the road towards them.
 They could not explain what they both saw.

 A story from a reenactor at the park on a different date tells of a phantom patrol of soldiers encamped in the park during a living history days festival.
 He states on their first night, he and some of his reenactment group approached a neighboring campsite where several men were encamped around a fire and were having dinner.
 The reenactor states they spoke with the men for several hours about the battle before heading back to their campsite to turn in.
 The following morning, they packed and went back to wish their neighboring campers luck during the event, but the camp and all trace of those men or their dinner fire was gone.
 He says the site was completely natural and undisturbed as if no one had touched it for years.